Akuli/porcupine/README.md

     - `mypy porcupine more_plugins`
 - `python3 -m pytest` runs tests.
 You will see lots of weird stuff happening while testing, and that's expected.
-- `coverage run --include="porcupine/*" -m pytest` followed by `coverage html` creates a report of test coverage.
+- To see a report of test coverage, add `--cov=porcupine` to the above pytest command and then run `coverage html`.
 Open `htmlcov/index.html` in your favorite browser to view it.
 If you don't have anything else to do, you can write more tests and try to improve the coverage :D
-- `cd docs` followed by `sphinx-build . build` creates HTML documentation.
+- `cd docs` followed by `python3 -m sphinx . build` creates HTML documentation.
-  Open `docs/_build/index.html` in your favorite browser to view it.
+  Open `docs/build/index.html` in your favorite browser to view it.
-- Some linter commands that run automatically on pull request or push.
+- Linter commands run automatically on pull request or push.
+Usually I don't run them on my computer.

 I also use these commands, but **I don't recommend running these yourself.**
 Instead, ask me to run them if you need to.